Making changes to models and plotting using dependency injections

 Using your own cosmology

 If a user works with a transient outside of the Hubble flow, redshift is not a useful measure of the distance.
 In such a case, the user could provide a known physical distance.
+Note that redback also allows you to use a different cosmology object from astropy as well.

-from redback.util import user_cosmology
+from astropy.cosmology import FlatLambdaCDM

-your_cosmology = user_cosmology()
+your_cosmology = FlatLambdaCDM(H0=73, Om0=0.3)

 model_kwargs = dict(cosmology = your_cosmology)